thiago-23/coffee-stop/README.md

 #### Contact

 * Contact Form
-  * The contact for consist with four mandatory input fields where the user can enter their (first name, last name, email address and a text message).
-It also contains a radio button with three options (reservation, cancelation and enquiry) and a submit button where it will redirect the user another page displays the information entered.
+  * The contact consists of four mandatory input fields where the user can enter their (first name, last name, email address and a text message).
+It also contains a radio button with three options (reservation, cancelation and enquiry) and a submit button where it will redirect the user to another page displaying the information entered.
   * The form contains a validation, so the users can not submit a form without filling up all the input fields.

 ![Contact Form](docs/contact-form.png)

 * Contact Location
-  * This section is to illustrate café stop location including a Goggle maps.
+  * This section is to illustrate café stop locations including Google maps.

 ![Contact Location](docs/location-map.png)

 ### Features Implementations

-* Create a signup page, where the users can sign in and receive information about update menu and future events.
+* Create a signup page, where the users can sign in and receive information about the update menu and future events.
 * Add some Animation images.
 * Improve the contact page with a better form and map.
 * Improve Menu page, including an animation video and an attractive menu.